gustavobgt/grades-control-api/README.md

 It is an API that you can manage the students grades with the following features:

-- 📚 Grade record and exclusion;
+- 📚 Grade Record and Exclusion;
-- 🧐 Consult grades;
+- 🧐 Grade Consulting;
-- 🤓 Replace grades;
+- 🤓 Grade Updating;

 ## 🚀 Technologies